open-feature/flagd/web-docs/reference/specifications/custom-operations/fractional-operation-spec.md

 The remaining items are `arrays`, each with two values, with the first being `string` item representing the name of the variant, and the second being a `float` item representing the percentage for that variant.
 The percentages of all items must add up to 100.0, otherwise unexpected behavior can occur during the evaluation.
 The `data` object can be an arbitrary JSON object.
-Below is an example for a targetingRule containing a `fractionalEvaluation`:
+Below is an example for a targetingRule containing a `fractional`:

 ```json
 {